 The Michael J. Fox Foundation for Parkinson’s Research Finds Parkinson’s Biomarker

-The Michael J. Fox Foundation for Parkinson’s Research (MJFF) announced an enormous leap forward in the understanding of Parkinson’s disease with the discover of a Parkinson’s biomarker.
+In 2023, the Michael J. Fox Foundation for Parkinson’s Research (MJFF) announced an enormous leap forward in the understanding of Parkinson’s disease with the discovery of a Parkinson’s biomarker.
 Researchers have discovered a new tool that can reveal a key pathology of the disease: abnormal alpha-synuclein (known as the “Parkinson’s protein”) in brain and body cells.

 The breakthrough opens a new chapter for research, with the promise of a future where every person living with Parkinson’s can expect improved care and treatments — and newly diagnosed individuals may never advance to full-blown symptoms.